Be the Scapegoat: Develop a Code Word

 It’s also a good idea to discuss some potential risky situations in which a scapegoat-parent could be useful.
 Developing a code word to keep teens stay safe can help them from being embarrassed in front of their friends.
 These include situations where alcohol or drugs are involved, as well as riding as a passenger with a newly licensed driver.

 Teens may want to do the right thing, but peer pressure can make it difficult.
-Parents can help by picking them up immediately when they hear the code word.
+Parents can help by picking them up immediately when they are texted the code word or called with the code word.

 Parents need to remember that the code word is in place for safety, not to criticize teens’ judgment.
 If parents overreact, teens may not reach out again to be picked up by a safe driver.
 When safely home, discuss strategies for avoiding similar scenarios in the future.
 Create a new code word to use, if needed, in the future.